elunna/nerfhack-changelog/README.md

 **cure self (level 1)**
 * Spellcasters can now cast this to cure illness, blindness, and rabid statuses.
 * The amount healed scales with the caster's level (Crecelle)
+* support casters can use this on members of their group

 **darkness (level 1)**
 * This spell casts an aura of darkness around the hero.